Well, that was a full month, wasn’t it? April 2020 was a bitch.

 I had been in the midst of a couple large-scale global disasters, one of which killed twenty thousand people in ten minutes.
 (Somehow, a large number of people dying suddenly was perceived as more tragic than the same number of people dying slowly over the course of months.)

 Recently I realized I had been born in the midst of a worldwide disaster.
 In October of 1968 the Hong Kong Flu hit America.
 According to the CDC it killed over one hundred thousand people.
-The population of the U.S. was around two hundred million at the time, so it was accurate to say the Hong Kong Flu killed more people per capita than the Wuhan Flu (around a quarter of a million, in proportion to today’s population).
-There was no “number of cases” statistic, because people had more important shit to worry about in 1968, like a pivotal presidential election, an unpopular war overseas, the assassinations of MLK and Bobby Kennedy, widespread civil unrest, and multiple nationwide riots.
+The population of the U.S. was around two hundred million at the time, so it was accurate to say the Hong Kong Flu killed more Americans per capita than the Wuhan Flu (around a quarter of a million, in proportion to today’s population).
+There was no “number of cases” statistic, because people had more important shit to worry about in 1968, like a pivotal presidential election, an unpopular war overseas that would kill over fifty thousand Americans, the assassination of Reverend Martin Luther King, Jr., the assassination of Bobby Kennedy, widespread civil unrest, and multiple nationwide riots.
 (The similarities between 2020 and 1968 were fascinating, but one thing was clear: things were much, much better in the current age.)
 Despite killing more people per capita than the current virus, the Hong Kong Flu barely made the news.
 Nobody wore masks.
-There was no lock down, no economic impact.
+There was no lock-down.
+There was no economic impact.
 Recently I asked my mom if she remembered a pandemic the year of my birth.
 Of course she didn’t.
 Nobody did.
 Lucky them.

 NOTE 1: Throughout this essay I’ve referred to the virus as “the virus” and “this thing” because even the name of it had become politicized, and I wanted to remain neutral.
 Just like the Hong Kong Flu in 1968, it seemed logical to call it the Wuhan Flu.